-The territory of Georgia is spread up vertically to 5 068.8 m from sea level (peak Shkhara).
+The territory of Georgia is spread up vertically to 5 201 m from sea level (peak Shkhara).
 Georgia is distinguished with complexity of relief - about 2/3 of its territory is mountainous.
 Along the north border, more than 1/3 of the country area is occupied by the Caucasus Mountain System.
 The relief of Georgia is represented by high, medium and low mountains, uplands and plains.
 There are following principal orographic units in Georgia: the Caucasus Mountains, the intermountain plains divided by Likhi Ridge into Kolkheti and Iveria Valleys and Trialeti Ridges (part of the Small Caucasus Mountain System).
 Some of the peaks of the main watershed ridge of the Caucasus Mountains in Georgia are higher than 5 000 m.

 Georgia is characterized by almost every climate zone existing on the earth, from humid sub tropical climate to eternal snow and glaciers zone.
 Diversity of the climate in Georgia is determined by its location on the northern border of the subtropical zone between the Black and the Caspian Seas on the one hand and by complexity of its relief on the other hand.
-Average temperature in January is +3°C (on Kolkheti Valley), and in August - +23°C - +26°C. The ridges of various direction and height play an important role in climate formation.
+Average temperature in January is +3°C (on Kolkheti Valley), and in August - +23°C-26°C. The ridges of various direction and height play an important role in climate formation.

-A local climate is determined by the Caucasus Mountains which protects Georgia from cold air masses incursion and by the Black Sea which makes the temperature moderate and facilitates to greater precipitation, especially in western Georgia, where annual amount of precipitation is 2 800 mm, while in eastern Georgia it is only 300 mm.
+A local climate is determined by the Caucasus Mountains which protects Georgia from cold air masses incursion and by the Black Sea which makes the temperature moderate and facilitates to greater precipitation.
+In Georgia, range of annual amount of precipitation is 400-4 500mm.

-Due to its location on a relatively lower longitude and temperate cloudiness, Georgia receives a significant warmth form the sun.
-Average annual sunshine is 1 350 - 2 520 hours.
+Due to its location on a relatively lower longitude and temperate cloudiness, Georgia receives a significant warmth from the sun.
+Average annual sunshine is 1 350-2 520 hours.